Telcion has four core values and behaviors:

 • Work Ethic – Do whatever it takes to get the job done.

 • Transparency – Open and honest communication about everything.

 • Curiosity – A willingness to ask “why?” with a desire to learn new things.

 These core values have been tested over many years and they embody Telcion’s culture.
-Let’s talk through the core value of transparency and why it’s important.
+Let’s talk through the core value of selflessness and why it’s important.

 [This article was contributed by Lance Reid, Telcion's CEO.]